mebrunet/understanding-bias/README.md

 # Understanding Bias in Word Embeddings
-Code accompanying the paper "Understanding Bias in Word Embeddings"
+Code accompanying the paper "Understanding the Origins of Bias in Word Embeddings"

 ## Usage
 Install prerequisite dependencies: